 - 1 tsp black pepper

-The rub and the sauce can be made a day ahead and any leftover sauce can also be frozen.
-I tend to be heavy handed with the sauce when serving as the chicken really soaks it up.
+The rub and the sauce can be made a day ahead, and any leftover sauce can also be frozen.
+I tend to be heavy-handed with the sauce when serving as the chicken really soaks it up.

-To make sure we have enough water in the brine, we put the chicken into the pot we are going to make the brine in, cover it with water, then remove the chicken.
+To make sure we have enough water in the brine, we put the chicken into the pot we are going to make the brine in, cover it with water, and then remove the chicken.

 If possible do this at least a few hours before.
 We leave ours for a minimum of four hours.
+Overnight is even better.

-Make the Huli Huli rub
+Step 2 | Make the dry rub

 Mix all of the dry ingredients for the rub together in a bowl.

-Make the Huli Huli sauce
+Step 3 | Make the sauce

 Combine the pineapple juice, tomato sauce, soy sauce and vinegar in a pot and put on the stove over low heat.

-Cook the chicken
+Step 7 | Cook the chicken

 Cook over a hot BBQ.
 Cook on one side for around 10 minutes and then on the other for a similar time.